Emergency preparedness and response for practices

 - assisting with the implementation of protective measures.

-The obligation for emergency preparedness is found in § 59 of the Strahlenschutzgesetz 2020: "For the operation of nuclear installations and waste management facilities and for practices involving dangerous radioactive sources, the licensee shall make arrangements to protect workers in the event of a radiological emergency related to the practice performed."
+The obligation for emergency preparedness is found in § 59 of the StrSchG 2020: "For the operation of nuclear installations and waste management facilities and for practices involving dangerous radioactive sources, the licensee shall make arrangements to protect workers in the event of a radiological emergency related to the practice performed."
 By preparing a safety analysis, the respective company is enabled to prepare for relevant emergency scenarios.
-The safety analysis must take into account the areas listed in Appendix 17 of the Allgemeine Strahlenschutzverordnung 2020.
+The safety analysis must take into account the areas listed in Annex 17 to the AllgStrSchV 2020.

-Preparation for relevant emergency scenarios is carried out, among other things, by drawing up an emergency plan taking into account Appendix 11 of the Allgemeine Strahlenschutzverordnung 2020 and by conducting emergency drills.
-Further specifications for reviewing and updating the safety analysis and the emergency plan can be found in § 78 of the Allgemeine Strahlenschutzverordnung 2020.
+Preparation for relevant emergency scenarios is carried out, among other things, by drawing up an emergency plan taking into account Annex 11 to the AllgStrSchV 2020 and by conducting emergency drills.
+Further specifications for reviewing and updating the safety analysis and the emergency plan can be found in § 78 of the AllgStrSchV 2020.

 - Emergency response: all licence holders